 3. Tell us about your philosophy regarding content.
 How do you know what your prospective customers are looking for?
 Where does this information come from?

 But the SBI!
 Action Guide foresaw that possibility.
 It tells you not to be too hung-up on the numbers, to let human judgment rule.
-I didn’t have too much time to ponder, we just did what we thought was necessary to cover all our bases.
+I didn’t have too much time to ponder, we just did what we thought was necessary to cover all our bases in order to build a profitable business.

 The Brainstorm It! tool spares the solopreneur the time-consuming, laborious process of developing and researching hundreds of keywords (topics and subtopics) that become the website’s theme.